ably/terraform-provider-ably/README.md

 1. Create a Control API token by logging into your Ably account and going to https://ably.com/users/access_tokens (Account -> My Access Tokens).
 This token should have permissions for the operations that you plan to do with with Terraform provider.
 More details are available in [Ably documentation](https://ably.com/docs/control-api#authentication).
 2. Set environment varable `ABLY_ACCOUNT_TOKEN` to the token you have created.
-4. (Optional) If you need to use a custom endpoint for the Control API, set the `ABLY_URL` environment variable as well.
 3. Add the following to your Terraform configuration file

 ```terraform